Brian-FullStack/CI_MS1_ICE/README.md

 -	Problem Solvers

 # User Stories
--	As and experienced climber I want to keep training and improving as a climber even during the winter months.
+- As a user I want to easily find the information ths I'm looking for.
--	As someone who has no experience as a climber I want to find a place so that I can learn to climb safely and under the guidance of experienced climbers.
+- As a user I want to find out how much it costs to climb at this gym.
--	As parents with two children, we want to know if ICE has climbing walls suitable for children,
+- As a user I want to find out the opening times for this gym.
--	As a user, I want to know what are the opening times and how much it costs to climb as ICE.
+- As a user I want to find out what facilities this gym has to offer.
+- As a user I want to be able to book a time slot.
+- As a user I want to find out the location of this gym.
+- As a regular user I want to find out about up comming events.

 #Site Owner Goals
+- As a site owner I want a professional responsive website.
--	As a site owner I want to have an appealing website which is easy to navigate.
+- As a site owner I want to showcase the facilities at our climbing gym.
--	As a site owner I want a website which gives guests a good idea of what to expect when they come to our climbing gym for the first time.
+- As a site owner I want to establish a first point of contact with customers.
+- As a stie owner I want to have a point of contact with guests.
--	As a site owner I want users to have a place where they can find up to date information on Opening Times, Prices and Events
+- As a site owner I want to promote up coming events and training courses at our climbing